Conquerors Unbeaten In Ghana Rugby Championship

 In Cape Coast Dennis Foundation also overwhelmed Stallions RFC 66-5 to lead the Pool B log with 14 points followed by Griffons, also on 14 points.
 In the other Pool B match, Western Cheetahs was declared winners after UCC Spartans failed to field a full team.

-The fourth matchday of the Ghana Rugby Club Championship that was sponsored by popular Accra Restaurant, Smoke ‘n’ Barrel produced an exciting ?? tries with ?? conversions.
+The fourth matchday of the Ghana Rugby Club Championship that was sponsored by popular Accra Restaurant, Smoke 'n' Barrel produced an exciting conversion.

+About Ghana Rugby Ghana Rugby is the official full member of both World Rugby (2017) and Rugby Africa in Ghana-West Africa and is responsible for the management and development of the Game Rugby Union in the country.
+The Union is governed by a Constitution and administers five KPAs (Key Performance Areas) namely: (1) Youth Development & Growth through the World Rugby “Get Into Rugby” Programme, (2) Women in Ghana Rugby, (3) Training & Education, (4) Domestic Competitions and (5) International Performance.

+Conquerors now lead the Pool A log with 15 points followed by Accra Rugby Club on 10 after they also had an overwhelming win when they beat Lions 48-0.

 According to the Ghana Rugby Tournament Commissioner, Mr Steve Noi, the 2019 GRCC has been conducted according to plan thus far.